 If you want to offer different membership tiers for your website, you need a way for users to see what each has to offer.
-They have to be able to easily compare features, prices, benefits, and more.
+You want users to be able to easily compare features, prices, benefits, and more.

 The best way to showcase all of that information is with a pricing table.
 Pricing tables are simple yet crucial elements for selling services and memberships online.
 When designed carefully, they can help you attract more members for your website.